-Planting Haskaps & Long Term Care
+Planting and Long Term Care

-Timing is important: Haskap plants prefer to be planted in the fall, before the first freeze.
-September is generally good and gives the roots time to settle in before winter.
-Spring planting should be planted with care or avoided, so not to damage the young emerging growth.
-Haskap plants can awaken very early and can start growing at an air temperature around 32 to 36 degrees Fahrenheit (0 to 2 degrees Celsius) when your soil is not ready for garden work.
+Spring Planting Note: Haskap plants can awaken very early and can start growing at an air temperature around 32 to 36 degrees Fahrenheit (0 to 2 degrees Celsius) when your soil is not ready for garden work.
 Planting during this time can disrupt the natural cycle and set the plants growth back a bit.
 They are hearty however, and will recover for the following year so if spring is your only option, just be careful.

 Space is important: Each plant can grow 4-6 feet wide and at least 4-6 feet tall (some up to 10+ft tall!), space accordingly.
 General rule: 5 feet between plants, 8+ feet between rows.